 Purpose: Demonstrate the performance of Hybris with a mixed transaction of store front call flows, autoship cron jobs and Boomi running in parallel.

-Procedure: Similar Apache JMeter test scripts will be run will lower concurrency along with some Autoship cron jobs and Boomi running in parallel.
+Procedure: Similar Apache JMeter test scripts will be run with lower concurrency along with some Autoship cron jobs and Boomi running in parallel.

+The mixed load considered is 50% less than the current US traffic load.